massimo-zaniboni/asterisell-v5/doc/website/FAQ.rst

 It is possible inspecting the reason of an unrated CDR, in the ``Calls -> Calls with Errors`` menu entry.

-Fixing Errors in Source CDRs
+Fixing errors in source CDRs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The utility ``php asterisell.php data export-cdrs`` accessible after executing ``fab connect:INSTANCE``